This page is currently under active development and may contain incomplete content or experience instability.

 Call to Action

-The $12M seed round is closing in Q1 2025.
+The €15M Series A round is currently open in Q1 2025.
 For additional information, financial models, technical deep-dives, or to schedule a meeting with our founders, please contact:

 This business plan contains forward-looking statements based on current expectations and assumptions.
 Actual results may differ materially from those projected.
 Investment in early-stage quantum computing companies involves substantial risk including total loss of investment.
 Past performance of team members or comparable companies is not indicative of future results.